 This mindset highlights three things:

-Americans take a lot of what we have for granted
+Americans take a lot of what we have for granted.

 That is extremely expensive to build and maintain.
 Yet, as we drive over these roads every single day or fly from city to city anytime we want, we don’t stop to think about how our taxes made this possible.